fawazshah/jmc-first-year-maths/README.md

 ## Contents

+#### M1F Summary Notes

+A summary of the definitions and theorems in M1F.

+#### M1J2 Summary Notes

+A summary of the definitions and theorems (including propositions, lemmas and corollaries) in M1J2.

 #### Differential Equations Cheatsheet

 A summary of the differential equations content covered in M1M1 and M1J1.

-#### M1J2 Summary Notes

-A summary of the definitions as well as propositions, lemmas, corollaries and theorems in M1J2.